 But, between 2003 and 2009, when research funding failed to keep up with inflation, there was an enormous negative impact on research.
 The recent influx of stimulus funding committed to research over the next two years will hopefully benefit epilepsy research, but the future after that is difficult to predict.

 This is why CURE is so important.
 Research funded by CURE has unquestionably had a major impact on epilepsy research, particularly in helping new investigators get started in this field, and helping senior investigators start new projects that can grow and compete for support from the NIH.
 These are the scientists who will discover the next epilepsy gene, unravel the alterations in molecular machines that produce epilepsy, discover new therapies, and pave the road to a cure.

 To read the NIH Epilepsy Benchmarks, please visit: www.ninds.nih.gov/research/epilepsyweb/2007_benchmarks.htm

 An Interview with Jeff Noebels, MD, PhD

-Dr. Noebels serves on CURE’s Scientific Advisory Board.
+Dr. Noebels serves on CURE’s Scientific Advisory Council.
 He is Professor of Neurology, Neuroscience, and Molecular and Human Genetics at Baylor College of Medicine in Houston, TX.

 Tell us a little about yourself and how you became interested in epilepsy research.